-The New Year is almost here, and that means parties, champagne, and of course…New Year’s Resolutions!!
-It’s a time to proclaim our hopes and dreams for 2013.
+The New Year is almost here, and that means parties, champagne, and of course…New Year’s Resolutions!
+It’s a time to proclaim our hopes and dreams.
 Do you make New Year’s Resolutions?
 Do you keep them?
-Here are 13 New Year Resolution NO-NOs to avoid, so you can make your resolutions a reality this year:
+Here are 13 New Year Resolution No-Nos to avoid, so you can make your resolutions a reality this year:

 2. Not setting a deadline.
 Give yourself a set date to make your New Year’s Resolution a reality.
 If there’s no end date (or end goal) for your resolution, it can be very hard to get started and even harder to complete!

 3. Not writing it down.
 Research shows that writing down your goals can help you achieve them faster.
 Write down your New Year’s Resolution, and keep it where you can see it every day!
 Track your progress by writing down what you’ve done each day to help you reach your goal.

 4. Not sharing.
 Don’t keep your New Year’s Resolution to yourself…tell the world!
 You are more likely to achieve your goals if you share your progress with others.
 Sharing your goals will increase your accountability and your motivation!

 5. Not breaking it down.
 If the resolution you enthusiastically made New Year’s Eve seems overwhelming in the light of New Year’s Day, try breaking down your goal into smaller chunks.
 Set a goal for the year, and then break it down into weekly or monthly goals that are more achievable.
 For example – if you resolved to lose 40 pounds this year, break it down like this: “I resolve to lose 1 pound a week until I reach my goal weight.”

 6. Setting unrealistic goals.
 Your New Year’s Resolution should force you to make changes and step outside your comfort zone, but it also needs to be realistic.
 There’s a big difference between possible goals and those that are realistic and achievable.